 How do I qualify and maintain eligibility?

 To qualify and maintain eligibility you will need to meet the following criteria:

-- An Undergraduate in your first 4 years of UC attendance (first 2 for transfers)
+- An undergraduate in your first four (4) years of UC attendance (first two for transfers)

 - A California resident or qualify for a nonresident tuition exemption under AB 540